No-sew costumes for World Book Day

 Have your child wear jeans and a white long sleeve top.
 You can paint red stripes onto the top using fabric pens or fabric paint.
 Then, have them wear a white bobble hat, again using fabric pens or paint for the stripes.
 Finish the look with a pair of glasses or add some Wally- or Wenda-ish hair with Book Aid's Where's Wally costume templates.

-We also recommend Book Aid International's step-by-step costume-making guides:
+We also recommend Book Aid International's step-by-step costume-making guides (some with videos!):

 - Dennis the Menace